converged-computing/rainbow/docs/commands.md

 ## Submit Job

+Submission has two steps that are discussed below.

+### 1. Satisfy Request

+The satisfy request interacts with the graph database and determines if any clusters can satisfy the jobspec.
 To submit a job, we need the client `token` associated with a cluster.
 We are going to use the following strategy, and allow the following submission types:

 - **simple**: for basic users, a command and the most basic of parameters will be provided and converted to a Jobspec.